mostly-ai/virtualdatalab/README.md

 * #### Nearest Neighbour Distance Ratio
     * The ratio between the closest and second closest distance of synthetic data points when measured against the target data set.
 An NNDR of 0 means that a given synthetic data point is only close to one point in the target, i.e an outlier.
-Thus the point would fail for privacy.
+Thus the synthetic point is leaking information from the target data set.

-## useful_notebooks
+## Quick Start / Examples
 Collection of notebooks with examples.

 * [identity_synthesizer_dummy.ipynb](useful_notebooks/identity_synthesizer_dummy.ipynb`)